-- Supplemental pro forma basic and diluted earnings per share data assume actual pre-tax income is reduced by \$380,000 and \$3,756,000 for the three months ended March 31, 2007 and the year ended December 31, 2006, respectively, and net income is reduced by \$238,000 and \$2,348,000 for the three months ended March 31, 2007 and the year ended December 31, 2006, respectively, to reflect the estimated impact of the respective period's amortization of the incremental stock compensation expense resulting from the Offer. - Supplemental pro forma basic weighted average shares data assume the issuance and sale of the full 37,950,000 shares of our Class A common stock (assuming the over-allotment option is exercised in full) had occurred January 1, 2006.
-Supplemental pro forma basic weighted average shares data also assume the issuance and sale of 9,500,000 shares of our Class A common stock to Intel Capital (described below in "Recent Developments") had occurred January 1, 2006.
+- Supplemental pro forma basic and diluted earnings per share data assume actual pre-tax income is reduced by \$415,000 and \$4,083,000 for the three months ended March 31, 2007 and the year ended December 31, 2006, respectively, and net income is reduced by \$259,000 and \$2,552,000 for the three months ended March 31, 2007 and the year ended December 31, 2006, respectively, to reflect the estimated impact of the respective period's amortization of the incremental stock compensation expense resulting from the Offer. - Supplemental pro forma basic weighted average shares data assume the issuance and sale of the full 37,950,000 shares of our Class A common stock (assuming the over-allotment option is exercised in full) had occurred January 1, 2006.
+Supplemental pro forma basic weighted average shares data also assume the issuance and sale of 9,500,000 shares of our Class A common stock to Intel (described below in "Recent Developments") had occurred January 1, 2006.
 (This differs from the basic pro forma per share data presented under "Summary Consolidated Financial Data," "Selected Consolidated Financial Data" and the consolidated financial statements.
-That presentation includes only the incremental number of shares necessary to be sold to fund the amount of the April 2007 dividend to EMC in excess of the most recent twelve months' earnings).
-The calculation includes the exercise of the over-allotment option to provide potential investors the ability to understand the maximum amount of dilution that may occur as a result of the IPO and the Offer.
-This assumption varies from other pro forma amounts shown in other parts of the Prospectus Offer to Exchange that give effect to the offering in which the over-allotment option is not assumed to be exercised. - Supplemental pro forma diluted earnings per share amounts assume (1) the issuance and sale of the Class A common stock (pursuant to the IPO and to the Intel investment) on the terms described above and (2) the consummation of the Offer assuming 100% of all the options and shares are exchanged, assuming an IPO Price of \$24.00 per share (the midpoint of the range set forth on the cover of this IPO Registration Statement) and assuming a VWAP of \$19.54 (the average of the volume-weighted average price per share of EMC Stock for the two days ended July 20, 2007).
+That presentation includes only the incremental number of shares necessary to be sold to fund the amount of the April 2007 dividend to EMC in excess of the most recent twelve months' earnings.) - Supplemental pro forma diluted earnings per share amounts assume (1) the issuance and sale of the Class A common stock (pursuant to the IPO and to the Intel investment) on the terms described above and (2) the consummation of the Offer assuming 100% of all the options and shares are exchanged, assuming an IPO Price of \$24.00 per share (the midpoint of the range set forth on the cover of this IPO Registration Statement) and assuming a VWAP of \$18.00 (which is representative of recent trading prices of EMC stock).
 If zero equity instruments were assumed to be exchanged, diluted income per share for these periods would be the same as the basic earnings per share.